 Sarah Riviere architect is an activist for change in the future of residential living.

-Dr. Sarah Riviere is an architect and activist working passionately for change in the design of social space.
-Dr. Riviere holds a Ph.D. in Architectural Design from the Bartlett, University College London.
-She has extensive international experience in design, research, teaching, and publishing.
+Dr. Sarah Riviere is an architect working passionately for change in the design of social space.
+She holds a Ph.D. in Architectural Design from the Bartlett, University College London and has extensive international experience as an architect as well as in teaching, research and publishing.

 The international symposium, Dream – Play – Challenge, the Future of Residential Living, brought together a global cross-section of researchers and practitioners to face up to contemporary concerns on residential living.
 In its ground-breaking work for change, the Dream – Play – Challenge Project has been described by Professor Jane Rendell, Director of Architectural Research at the Bartlett, UCL, as re-imagining “the kinds of work – political activism, policy, advocacy, and access – which animated feminist architecture in the 1970s” (Rendell, 2022).